-Within fifteen (15) calendar days of receiving notice of your due process hearing request, and prior to the initiation of a due process hearing, the public agency must convene a meeting called a "resolution meeting."
-The meeting must include a representative from the public agency with decision-making authority and relevant members of the CCC who have information about the facts alleged in the hearing request.
-Unless you bring your attorney to this meeting, the public agency may not have an attorney at the meeting.
-The purpose of this meeting is for you to discuss your request and the facts that formed the basis of your request so that the public agency has the opportunity to resolve the dispute.
-You can agree with the public agency to use an alternative means to hold the resolution meeting (e.g., via video conference or conference telephone call).
+Prior to the opportunity for a due process hearing, the school must convene a meeting called a "resolution meeting."
+The meeting must include a representative from the school with decision-making authority and relevant members of the CCC who have information about the facts alleged in the hearing request.
+Unless you bring your attorney to this meeting, the school may not have an attorney at the meeting.
+The purpose of this meeting is for you to discuss your request and the facts that formed the basis of your request so that the school has the opportunity to resolve the dispute.
+You can agree with the school to use an alternative means to hold the resolution meeting (e.g., via video conference or conference telephone call).